Anding/N.I.G.E.-Machine/README.txt

 Hardware
 --------

-The system currently runs on a Digilent Nexys 4 development board.
-A port to the Nexys4-DDR is planned but has not yet been implemented.
+The system currently runs on a Digilent Nexys 4 and Nexys 4 DDR development boards.
 Prior versions (available in this repository) are available for the Nexys 2, 1200k gates and 500k gate boards - please see below.

 Software